Code of Conduct International Student Higher Education

 8.7

 After hearing the arguments of both parties, the National Commission shall establish whether the higher education institution in question complies with this Code of Conduct or not.
-The National Commission will inform the educational institution and the person submitting the request of its decision and any disciplinary measures.
+The National Commission will inform the education institution and the person submitting the request of its decision and any disciplinary measures.

 8.8

 Should the National Commission ascertain that an institution has not complied with this Code of Conduct, it may impose a measure.
 This measure may include, among other things, the obligation to report, to investigate or a conditional removal, in which case a notification may be included in the Register for the duration of the measure.
 In situations where no improvement has been demonstrated or in very severe cases, the National Commission may impose the disciplinary measure of removal from the Register.
-If the educational institution is a member of NRTO, UNL or the Vereniging Hogescholen, the National Commission will inform the relevant umbrella organisation of its findings.
+If the education institution is a member of NRTO, UNL or the Vereniging Hogescholen, the National Commission will inform the relevant umbrella organization of its findings.

 8.9